 Currently, North Carolina residents with solar can save on their costs with the 30 percent federal solar tax credit, and many of the largest utilities also offer net metering.
 Prior to the start of 2016, the state also offered a tax credit for up to 35 percent of the cost of going solar.
 Once this tax credit expired, however, the economics for going solar in North Carolina changed, and in 2017 most solar system owners broke even in eight to 12 years.

-Thanks to the new Duke Energy solar rebate, coming in 2018, many property owners in North Carolina will start to see quicker payback and greater savings over the lifetime of their solar panel system.
+Thanks to the new Duke Energy solar rebate, many property owners in North Carolina will start to see quicker payback and greater savings over the lifetime of their solar panel system.

 Origin of the new Duke Energy solar rebate